 How Difficult is the Hike?

 Ask anyone who has ever hiked the Lost Coast Trail, and they're likely to tell you that it is a moderately challenging trek, mostly due to the beaches.
-Unlike the well established and marked trail that runs through the surrounding wilderness, the beaches are often wet, uneven, and include rocks to scramble over and shifting sands to walk upon.
-This can make for difficult and tiring conditions, particularly when carrying a heavy pack.
-Experienced hikers aren't likely to be put off by these challenges however, although it is good to be aware of them ahead of time.Continue to 5 of 10 below.
+Unlike the well established and marked trail that runs through the surrounding wilderness, the beaches are often wet, uneven, and include large rocks to scramble over, not to mention plenty of shifting sands to walk on.
+This can make for difficult and tiring trekking, zapping the energy from a backpacker's legs.
+Experienced hikers aren't likely to be put off by these challenges, although it is good to be aware of the challenges ahead of time.Continue to 5 of 10 below.

 05 of 10